Distributed Inference for Tail Risk: Introduction

-In this paper, we establish weighted approximations of tail empirical processes and tail quantile processes for the distributed subsamples in a joint manner, and linking these approximations to that for the oracle sample.
-This leads to the possibility to obtain straightforward proofs for the oracle property of many distributed estimators in extreme value statistics based on the POT approach.
+In this paper, we establish weighted approximations of tail empirical processes and tail quantile processes for the distributed subsamples in a joint manner, with linking these approximations to that for the oracle sample.
+Such results lead to the oracle properties of many distributed estimators in extreme value statistics based on the POT approach, with some straightforward proofs.
 Mathematically, we show a stronger result than the classical oracle property: the difference between the distributed estimator and the oracle estimator diminishes faster than the speed of convergence of the oracle estimator.
-Note that \cite{chen2021distributed} only shows that the limiting distribution of the distributed Hill estimator coincides with that of the oracle estimator, whereas asymptotic behavior of the difference between the two estimators cannot be derived using the method therein.
+Note that \cite{chen2021distributed} only shows that the limiting distribution of the distributed Hill estimator coincides with that of the oracle estimator, whereas asymptotic behavior of the difference between the two estimators cannot be derived using the method therein. \cite{daouia2021optimal} achieves such result for the Hill estimator.
+However, the proof in \cite{daouia2021optimal} cannot be generalized to other estimators in extreme value statistics since it relies on the specific structure of the Hill estimator.

-Observing that with equal subsample sizes across the $m$ machines, the tail empirical process for the oracle sample is the average of the tail empirical processes based on the distributed subsamples, it seems trivial that they can be approximated by the same asymptotic limits.
-However, to aggregate the $m$ tail empirical processes in different machines, we need to make sure that the $m$ approximation errors are uniformly negligible.
-The main challenge for achieving such a uniform result arises when $m\to\infty$ as $N\to\infty$.
-The situation is similar to \cite{beirlant1996maximal} where they provide a uniform bound for the approximation errors of infinite number of empirical processes to the related Gaussian processes.
-We extend the \cite{beirlant1996maximal} result to the tail empirical processes with a weight function.
-Here, allowing for an extra weight function is critical in proving asymptotic theories in extreme value statistics.
-We achieve this mathematically difficult result by invoking a Koml\'os-Major-Tusn\'ady type inequality (see e.g. \cite{komlos1975approximation}).
-Linking the weighted approximation of the tail empirical process based on the oracle sample to those of the tail empirical processes on each machine is an important intermediate step towards establishing similar link between the corresponding tail quantile processes.
+The main challenge for handling tail empirical process arises when the number of machines diverges to infinity.
+The number of machines resembles the role of dimensionality in high dimensional statistics.
+Observing that with equal subsample sizes across different machines, the tail empirical process for the oracle sample is the average of the tail empirical processes based on the distributed subsamples, it seems trivial that they can be approximated by the same asymptotic limits.
+However, to aggregate the tail empirical processes in different machines, we need to make sure that the approximation errors in different machines are uniformly negligible.
+We achieve this mathematically difficult result by invoking Koml\'os-Major-Tusn\'ady type inequalities (see e.g. \cite{komlos1975approximation}).
+Linking the weighted approximation of the tail empirical process based on the oracle sample to those of the tail empirical processes on each machine is an important intermediate step towards establishing similar links between the corresponding tail quantile processes.